Entrepreneurship for Cardiovascular Health Opportunities (ECHO)

 Program Overview

-ECHO is a specialized experiential training program whose main objectives are to:
+Founded in 2018, ECHO is a 12-month online training program with the main objectives to:

-• Provide entrepreneurship training, mentorship, networking and funding opportunities for early ventures in the cardiovascular health sector
+1. Provide entrepreneurship training, mentorship, partnership and funding opportunities for innovators of cardiovascular technologies.

-• Create more start-ups in the cardiovascular health sector
+2. Create more successful start-ups in the cardiovascular health sector.

 Partners in ECHO